-The best lessons move gradually by focusing on a few keys at a time and build to letter chains, words and sentences.
-Beginning to learn keyboarding can be a slow process, so it's important for software to have fun games to keep kids typing and practicing their new skills.
+The best lessons move gradually by focusing on a few keys at a time before building to letter chains, words and sentences.
+This can take a while, so it's important for software to have fun games to keep kids typing and practicing their new skills.
 The best software teaches children about good posture and proper hand and wrist positions while typing.
 This can help avoid future problems with carpal tunnel syndrome and various neck and back ailments.

-As a parent, you know your children better than any software, which is why the best programs allow you to customize lessons.
-You can customize features such as challenge levels, words-per-minute (WPM) goals, timed lessons and typing tests.
-That way, you can adjust what your child focuses on and how fast he or she progresses through the program.
+Because each child learns differently, it's important to find typing software that gives you the reigns as a teacher or parent.
+Each program lets you customize features like challenge levels, word-per-minute goals, timed lessons, typing tests and more.
 Some kids keyboarding programs let you create custom practice material that allows children to write their own stories or practice with text from their favorite books.
 Features like this make learning easier and encourage your child to interact with the software.
 Other engaging features include audio dictation, keystroke sounds and virtual guide hands over the keyboard.

-Beyond providing you with detailed reports, the best software rewards your child for hard work with pop-up encouragement and printable certificates of achievement.
+Beyond interactive features, the best software rewards your child for hard work with pop-up encouragement and printable certificates of achievement.
 These can help kids stay motivated and give them a sense of progress while learning how to type.